Engineering Manager - Infrastructure

 - Asynchronous background job processing

 We know we’ve done our job correctly when none of our users think about us.
-We don’t typically ship new user-facing features, but rather ensure our systems are incredibly performant, highly available, reliable, and resilient. and scalable.
+We don’t typically ship new user-facing features, but rather ensure our systems are incredibly performant, highly available, reliable, resilient, and scalable.
 In other words, Slack just works seamlessly.

 Slack's API and web backend is built on PHP/Hack, and our backend services are written in Java and Go.
 Our data infrastructure is built on Kafka, Hadoop, Hive, Presto, Spark, and MySQL.
 Our Chief Architect, Keith Adams, spoke about our architecture at QCon in 2016.

-We are looking for an engineering manager to help lead the Infrastructure team.
-You will report to the Head of Core Infrastructure Engineering and will work closely with the other managers in Infrastructure and Service Engineering.
+We are looking for an engineering manager to lead the Infrastructure team.
+You will report to the Director of Core Infrastructure Engineering and will work closely with other managers in Infrastructure and Service Engineering.

 We are a small team making a large impact.
 We rapidly iterate and work closely with other teams in engineering to ensure we build resilient systems that can scale.
 We have a strong commitment to quality and understand that simplicity and reliability should be primary aspects of the systems that we build.
 We are scrappy, independent, and pragmatic.
 Infrastructure is a diverse and inclusive team that treats their colleagues exceptionally well.

 You may be a fit for this role if you: